aastronautss/my-trello-rails/README.md

 ## Todo

 - Add user/membership features, like board admin and list membership.
+- AJAXify memberships.
-- Update stylesheets and templates for home, login, and board selection
+- Enable dragging and dropping of lists and cards.
+- Make use of `rails-api`